Jason Maza

-Jason Maza is an English actor, producer, director and screenwriter.
+Jason Ricardo Maza (born 24 April 1986) is an English actor, producer, director and screenwriter.

 Early life

 Maza grew up in Romford.
 He began acting at seven years of age.

 Career

 Early work

 Maza was accepted to the Central School of Speech and Drama, but at that time, he was already working as an actor so decided not to attend.

 Maza starred in the 2007 film Special People, which received attention for its portrayal of people with disabilities.
 In 2010, Maza was part of the original cast of Sucker Punch, the award-winning play written by Roy Williams, at the Royal Court Theatre in London, starring alongside Daniel Kaluuya and Anthony Welsh in the production.
-Maza’s other early roles include parts in the police procedural series The Bill, the medical drama Casualty, the detective series A Touch of Frost, and the crime drama film Welcome to the Punch.
+Maza's other early roles include parts in the police procedural series The Bill, the medical drama Casualty, the detective series A Touch of Frost, and the crime drama film Welcome to the Punch.

 Although primarily an actor, Maza began work as a film producer in 2011, setting up Think Big Productions.
 His early productions included the slasher film Demons Never Die, starring Tulisa Contostavlos, and the comedy film The Hooligan Factory in 2013, both of which he also starred in.

 Maza appeared as Johnny Beckett in the period drama Call the Midwife in 2016.